Python Read Excel File Tutorial

 Please note

-IronXL Python relies on IronXL .NET library, specifically .NET 6.0, as its underlying technology.
-Therefore, it is necessary to have the .NET 6.0 SDK installed on your machine in order to use IronXL Python.
+IronXL for Python relies on IronXL .NET library, specifically .NET 6.0, as its underlying technology.
+Therefore, it is necessary to have the .NET 6.0 SDK installed on your machine in order to use IronXL for Python.

 2. Load an Excel Workbook